tjcty20051110/tjcty20051110/README.md

 ## Hello, welcome to my homepage!
-I am a student who is passionate about AI.
+I am a student who is passionate about AI and coffee.
 Currently, I am an undergraduate majoring in Artificial Intelligence at Tongji University, and I am simultaneously minoring in Finance at Fudan University.
 I enjoy acquiring new knowledge and taking on challenging tasks.
 <!--
 **tjcty20051110/tjcty20051110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.